ThomasArts/aetmodel/ThreatModel.md

  * **Notes from Documentation**
  	* [**Sync**](https://github.com/aeternity/protocol/blob/master/SYNC.md)
 		* [Sync Transport Protocol](https://github.com/aeternity/protocol/blob/master/SYNC.md#transport-protocol): ***initiator of the handshake sends their static key to the responder and the initiator knows the static key of the responder.***
 			* 	How does the initiator knows the static key of the responder?
 			*  The reponder's public key is published and authenticated out of band.
 	* [**Æternity epoch node API**](https://github.com/aeternity/protocol/blob/master/epoch/api/README.md#%C3%86ternity-epoch-node-api)
 		* 	How is internal and external (Internet) exposure of APIs enforced?
 	* [**Release 0.17.0 introduced backward-incompatibility**](https://github.com/aeternity/epoch/blob/master/docs/release-notes/RELEASE-NOTES-0.17.0.md)
 	* Privilege levels for the code - what is the correct model?
+	* Password for keypair protection stored in CONFIG file OR as an environment variable is NOT a good practice (example in aec_keys:start_worker/0; config in epoch_config_schema.json)
+	* In epoch_config_schema.json: ***Password used to encrypt the peer key-pair files - if left blank `password` will be used*** -> such defaults provide a false sense of security and should not be used.

+## Miscellaneous:
+* In epoch_config_schema.json: description contradicts defaults
+	  "extra_args" : { "description" : "Extra arguments to pass to the miner executable binary.
+The safest choice is specifying no arguments i.e. empty string.", "type" : "string",
+		                                    "default": "-t 5"
+		                                },
+* In epoch_config_schema.json: consider placing such controls in a separate file - otherwise there is a high risk of deliberately misleading users to make damaging changes, this can damage availability.
+		"node_bits" : {
+		"description" : "Number of bits used for representing a node in the Cuckoo Cycle problem.
+It affects both PoW generation (mining) and verification.
+WARNING: Changing this makes the node incompatible with the chain of other nodes in the network, do not change from the default unless you know what you are doing.", "type": "integer",
+		                                    "default": 28

 ## Conclusions